-With a total population of 3.5 million and a surface of only 75,515 km2, Panama is a relatively small Central American country, so choosing where to study Spanish in Panama shouldn't really be a difficult task... so let's get to it!
+The entire country of Panama, having a total population of almost 4 million (just as the city of Los Angeles) and a surface of only 75,515 km2 (about the size of the State of Maine in the USA), is a relatively small Central American country, so choosing where to study Spanish in Panama shouldn't really be a difficult task... so let's get to it!

-Panama has Spanish schools in Panama City, Boquete, Bocas del Toro and PedasĂ, so when deciding where to go there are mainly two factors that you should take into account:
+Panama has Spanish schools in Panama City, Boquete, Bocas del Toro and Pedasí, so when deciding where to go there are mainly two factors that you should take into account:

 - the environment that will surround you during your Spanish learning program

 You can always divide your study time and get to experience different parts of Panama.
 In Panama you can study Spanish by the beach (Bocas del Toro or Pedasi), learn Spanish in the mountains (Boquete) and yet decide to improve your Spanish skills in Latin America's most cosmopolitan city (Panama City), but it's nice to be able to picture yourself in each scenario, specially if you're limited on time (or budget) and can't go to all of them and would prefer to focus on a couple, or at least you want to make sure that you'll spend more time in the most suitable place for you.

 Spanish in Bocas del Toro

 Spanish in Bocas del Toro is for those who dream about warm and turquoise Caribbean waters, white sand beaches, abundant wildlife (dolphins, turtles, toucans, monkeys, coral, tropical fish, and more), a funky island nightlife and water sports such as surfing, scuba diving, sea kayaking, snorkeling, or just taking in the sun with a cold beer or chilling out at the beach.